• Skip to primary navigation

 I teach piano and would like some help in advising parents purchasing a digital piano for their child.
 It is something I get asked about quite often but don’t really feel qualified to answer.
 I tend to favour Yamaha- my acoustic piano is a Yamaha and before that I owned a Clavinova.
 I also recognise that many parents don’t have much to spend and are wary if spending too much before they know if their child will enjoy it, practice etc etc.

 Scenario 1: new pupil without a piano.
 Parent wants to buy something very cheap to see how they get on, but wants this to last a couple of years, as even the cheapest digital piano is a big spend for some.
 I want the child to have something realistic and at the very least touch sensitive.
-Is a yamaha NP-11 up to the job? (parent is suggesting a yamaha keyboard at around £100 so this is already over their budget)
+Is a Yamaha NP-11 up to the job? (parent is suggesting a Yamaha keyboard at around £100 so this is already over their budget)

 Scenario 2: child has been learning a year and managing on a very old keyboard.
 Parents want something better and slightly higher cost is now justified as the child works hard and enjoys it – and does very well considering what he practices on!
 What’s the minimum to get a child, say to Grade 5?